-The taste of success in the life of freelancers is much sweeter, if they can overcome the barrage of insecurities scattered on their path to success.
-Take a peep into the life of a freelancer, and all may look hunky-dory: freelancers seem to work on less than what a full-time employee would, they seem to sleep a lot, and most importantly, they get work based on their own convenience.
+The taste of success in the life of freelancers is much sweeter if they can overcome the barrage of insecurities scattered along their path to success.
+Take a glimpse into the life of a freelancer, and everything may appear hunky-dory: freelancers seem to work less than what a full-time employee would, they appear to have ample sleep, and most importantly, they secure work based on their own convenience.

 Ensuring a Steady Flow of Work

-Fear of losing clients
+Fear of Losing Clients

 In all my years as a freelancer, I feel that losing a client tops the list of a freelancer’s insecurities.
 It’s hard for me to pinpoint the reasons for a loss.
-I had faced situations in which I thought I had completed assignments perfectly, but still, I lost the client.
+I have faced situations in which I thought I had completed assignments perfectly, but still, I lost the client.

-Scouting for New assignments
+Scouting for New Assignments

-You never know when you may go through a dry spell when it comes to getting assignments from your clients.
-At times, there seems to be no end to the wait for the next job.
-Such situations do arise, and the best thing a freelancer could do is to scout for new sources of job opportunities.
+You never know when you might experience a dry spell in receiving assignments from your clients.
+Sometimes, the wait for the next job seems endless.
+Such situations do arise, and the best action a freelancer can take is to scout for new sources of job opportunities.

-Quoting the Worth of your Services
+Quoting the Worth of Your Services

 Many freelancers face a dilemma when asked to quote a price for their services.
 They fear losing a client if they quote a high price.
 Conversely, clients might reject freelancers who quote below par for their services, believing that they may not be capable of performing the required task.
 I have faced similar situations when I was unsure how to proceed.